constantinemunoz/ptvBabyToFormal/README.md

 - Baby filenames contain names (normalized/flexible matching)
 - Files are `.jpg/.jpeg/.png`

+The summary now reports detailed per-person skip reasons, including combinations such as:
+- adult missing + baby missing
+- adult unreadable + baby readable
+- baby unreadable + adult readable
+- both unreadable

 ### MP4 not playing on one device
 The script attempts codec tags in order: `avc1`, `H264`, then `mp4v`.
 If H.264 encoder is unavailable in your OpenCV build, it may fall back to `mp4v`.

 ### Eye alignment did not happen for some people
-If eyes cannot be detected in either baby or adult image, the script falls back to center-crop + resize (still preserving aspect ratio and no stretching) and logs a warning in the summary.
+If eye pairs cannot be detected reliably, the script infers eye points from face boxes and still performs alignment.
+If face detection is also unavailable, it falls back to center-crop + resize (still preserving aspect ratio and no stretching) and logs a warning in the summary.

 ---